What was the primary goal of the Progressive Movement?

 Study for the American History AIR Test.
 Explore questions with hints and explanations.
 Prepare to excel and ensure your success!

 The primary goal of the Progressive Movement was to address social issues and promote reforms.
-This movement, which gained momentum in the late 19th and early 20th centuries, aimed to improve various aspects of American society that were seen as problematic due to the rapid industrialization and urbanization of the time.
-Reformers sought to tackle issues such as poverty, worker rights, women's suffrage, corruption in government, and public health crises.
+This movement emerged in the late 19th and early 20th centuries as a response to the problems caused by rapid industrialization, urbanization, and political corruption.
+Progressives sought to make significant changes to society through a variety of reforms aimed at improving living conditions, ensuring worker rights, increasing government accountability, and addressing issues such as women's suffrage, education, and public health.

 Subscribe